 In February 2022, Nicholas and Damon’s extensive renovation was nearing the final stage.
 It was time to arrange signs.

-We met on a breezy Sunday morning, and I tested painting a small portion of lettering on the gable.
-It was crucial in understanding how painted brush strokes would form on the very rough and pebble-dashed wall.
+We met on a breezy Sunday morning and I tested painting a small portion of lettering on the gable.
+Testing was crucial in understanding how painted brush strokes would form on the very rough and pebble-dashed wall.

 The other wall is south facing and appears smooth.
 However, the surface is coarse and similar to 180 grit sandpaper.
 I knew my signwriting brushes wouldn’t cope with the wall’s gritty texture and more robust, flat edged brushes were necessary.